KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

 When this extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_astc` texture extension object.

-At runtime, engines can directly use the ktx images unlike KHR_texture_basisu which requires transcoding to other compressed formats.
-This also means you get support for all ASTC block formats and quality presets.
+When running on supported platforms, engines can directly upload ASTC data without transcoding it to other compressed formats.
+This means that all ASTC block sizes and quality presets are supported unlike other texture extensions that focus on portability of compressed texture payloads.

+Platforms that do not have hardware ASTC support would have to either use other texture sources or decompress ASTC data manually.

 ## glTF Schema Updates